A collection of resources from ASA and other relevant sources to support department success.

 Sociology Club Guide: Ideas for Generating Student Involvement in Departments of Sociology (2010)

-A collection of information to help departments strengthen the professional socialization of their students, starting with student handbooks, clubs, and special activities.
-The Sociology Club Guide a revision of the
+Designed to help departments strengthen the professional socialization of their students, starting with student handbooks, clubs, and special activities.

 Consider honoring one or more students in your department who have done particularly well with the ASA Department Prize!